RushMeTeam/RushMeAndroid/README.md

 # Screenshots
 None yet!

-# Supported Devices
+# Supported Platforms
-Initial development is supporting Android 9 (API level 28) for Nexus 5.
+RushMe Android supports Android 9 (API level 28) and beyond, and is tested on the Nexus 5.

 # Contribute to RushMe
 The team welcomes contributions to RushMe.
 To contribute fork the repository, make (and document!) some changes and submit a pull request for us to look over.
 Approved changes will be included in the next release.